o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 ## Loading other files

 Sometimes, when authoring a builder, it may be necessary to load other files besides the primary source file to finish a given process.
-Here are some scenarios that this can come up, and best practices for handling them.

 ### Understanding file locations